Utagawa Kuniyoshi: Life

 In the late 1840s, Kuniyoshi began again to illustrate actor prints, this time evading censorship (or simply evoking creativity) through childish, cartoon-like portraits of famous kabuki actors, the most notable being "Scribbling on the storehouse wall" (Nitakaragurakabe no mudagaki).
 Here he creatively used elementary, childlike script sloppily written in kana under the actor faces.
 Reflecting his love for felines, Kuniyoshi also began to use cats in the place of humans in kabuki and satirical prints.
 He is also known during this time to have experimented with wide composition, magnifying visual elements in the image for a dramatic, exaggerated effect (ex.
 Masakado's daughter the princess Takiyasha, at the old Soma palace).

 In 1856 Kuniyoshi suffered from palsy, which caused him much difficulty in moving his limbs.
 It is said that his works from this point onward were noticeably weaker in the use of line and overall vitality.
 Before his death in 1861, Kuniyoshi was able to witness the opening of the port city of Yokohama to foreigners, and in 1860 produced two works depicting Westerners in the city (Yokohama-e, ex.
 View of Honchō and The pleasure quarters, Yokohama).
 He died at the age of 63 in April 1861 in his home in Genyadana.

+Kuniyoshi's art continued to exert an influence in Europe after his death.
+It has been suggested that the composition of Gustave Courbet's L'Origine du monde was inspired by Kuniyoshi's nishiki-e print Ōmi hakkei (1833), and the writer Champfleury unknowingly reproduced a Kuniyoshi cat caricature in his 1869 book Les chats: histoire, mœurs, observations, anecdotes.
+The print collector Henri Rivière, who also produced numerous woodcuts of his own, drew on the technique, subject matter and style of Japanese printmakers including Kuniyoshi, while Claude Monet owned twelve Kuniyoshi prints among the 231 Japanese prints that decorated his house at Giverny, and Auguste Rodin's collection of more than 200 Japanese prints, illustrated books and drawings included 44 sheets by Kuniyoshi.
+Despite this, most Western art critics of the later 19th century did not favour Kuniyoshi's work, and he did not become widely known in Europe until 1890, through the poster artist Jules Chéret.